PVRED: A Position-Velocity Recurrent Encoder-Decoder for Human Motion Prediction: Experiments

 We also visualize predicted poses in very long time horizons.
-As the decoder RNN could generate sequences of variable lengths, we predict future human poses of the next 100 frames (4 seconds) given past poses of 50 frames (2 seconds).
+As the decoder RNN could generate sequences of variable lengths, we predict future human poses of the next 100 frames (four seconds) given past poses of 50 frames (two seconds).
 The same experimental settings and parameters are used except the length of predicted sequence.
 After training, we visualize predicted poses of the test samples.
-Figure~\ref{fig:long_term_vis} shows the results of two representative actions, i.e., periodic walking and aperiodic smoking.
+Figure~\ref{fig:long_term_vis} shows the results of representative actions, e.g., periodic walking and aperiodic sitting.
 We find that our approach could predict human-like and meaningful poses in the future 4,000 milliseconds, while predictions of RED quickly drift away to non-human-like poses.
-For example, RED predicts strange poses in long time horizons (e.g., more than 1.4 seconds), and our predictions look plausible and show little difference with the real poses.
+As the recent Transformer-based model~\cite{aksan2020spatio} makes plausible and qualitative long-term predictions up to 15 seconds, we believe that the Transformer has great potential in human motion synthesis.

+We also provide the predicted pose errors at 4000 milliseconds in Table~\ref{tab:h36_4000}.
+We compare our approach with the baselines such as LSTM~\cite{hochreiter1997long} and zero-velocity~\cite{martinez2017human}.
+We find that our approach dramatically beats the state-of-the-art method Res GRU~\cite{martinez2017human} and the LSTM baseline, while the simple zero-velocity baseline could achieve a close match with ours.
+The zero-velocity baseline constantly considers the future poses as the last pose of the observed sequence, and the predictions are meaningless for practical applications for human motion synthesis and animation synthesis.
+Since human motion in the future 4000 milliseconds is very uncertain, predicting human poses in such a long duration cannot be deterministic.
+Therefore, we only visualize predicted poses to show that our approach has the potential to synthesize meaningful and human-like poses in very long time horizons.